-In the Jungian and Archetypal Studies specialization, the written comprehensive exam is taken after successful completion of at least 36 units of the first 6 quarters of coursework.
-Students who do not pass one or more written exam question at the Ph.D. threshold will not be permitted to continue on to the doctoral phase of the program.
-However, these students will be permitted one retake attempt of each question failed at the M.A. pass level.
-A per question re-examination fee will be charged to the student's account.
+In the Jungian and Archetypal Studies specialization, the written comprehensive exam-as the capstone of the M.A. phase of the program-is taken after successful completion of at least 36 units of the first 6 quarters of coursework.
+Students are evaluated on their ability to express in writing an M.A. level of understanding foundational depth psychological content and their capacity for work at the Ph.D. level-particularly writing a dissertation.
+Students who do not pass at the Ph.D. threshold will not be permitted to continue on to the doctoral phase of the program-but will be awarded the M.A., if they fulfill the requirements of the exam and meet all other master's degree graduation conditions.